telerik/blazor-docs/components/scheduler/edit-appointments.md

 @* This sample implements only updates to the view model.
 Your app must also update the database in the CUD events.
     This example uses the default field names for data binding *@

+There is a deliberate delay in the CUD operations in this sample to showcase their async nature

 <TelerikScheduler Data="@Appointments"
                   OnUpdate="@UpdateAppointment"
                   OnCreate="@AddAppointment"